celikkoseoglu/celikk-personal-website/src/blog/darkModeAnimation.md

 This is where I'm going to define my CustomEvent.
 A custom event is very similar to a MouseEvent or ResizeEvent or any other event you've probably come across when working with browser event listeners in JavaScript.
 A CustomEvent allows you to fire events at any given point in your code.
 This event can be caught by an event listener attached to another component in your codebase.
-For my usecase, I'm going to create a custom event in DarkModeToggle component.
+For my use-case, I'm going to create a custom event in DarkModeToggle component.
 This
     component houses the button that the user clicks to toggle dark mode.
 When the button is clicked, DarkModeToggle component is going to fire an event.
 This event will be caught by my canvas component.